Fauna of the creek and wetlands

 Before white settlement the lands surrounding Balcombe Creek supported well defined plant communities – Coastal Banksia Woodland, Manna Gum Woodland, Swamp Scrub, Aquatic Herb Fields, and Saltmarsh.
 A heath under-storey thrived with periodic burning.

 Much of Banksia and Manna woodlands are now gone, replaced in part by Coastal Tea-tree.
 Understorey herbs include Common Lagenifera, Scented Sundew and Sandhill Swordsedge.
 Dainty native orchids can be seen in light shade.
 They include Greenhoods, Sun Orchids, Gnat Orchids, and Hyacinth Orchids.
 Among the native grasses are Common Tussock-grass and Weeping Grass.
 Middle storey shrubs include Wattles, Correas and Hibbertias.

 Near the creek, the dominant vegetation is Swamp Paperbark, with the understorey species depending on the salinity levels and flooding frequency.
 Aquatic herbfield species, at the saline fringes of the Swamp Paperbark, include Swamp Crassula, Creeping Brookweed, Shiny Swamp-mat and Chaffy Saw-sedge, Knobby Club-sedge, Australian Salt-grass and Beaded Glasswort.
-There are also reed beds dominated by Phragmites and Juncus.
+There are also reed beds dominated by Phragmites (Common Reeds) and Juncus (Rushes).